 - 1. If you discover what you suspect is blood or other bodily fluids do not touch it, keep others away, and call 581-4040 to report the incident, they will dispatch people trained to decontaminate the area.
-Do not clean blood or other bodily fluids unless you have proper training. - 2.
-Participants involved in activities associated with a sports club (practice, game, clinic, etc) that are bleeding are required to leave the activity until bleeding has totally stopped.
-In order to return to participation, the wound must be cared for appropriately.
+Do not clean blood or other bodily fluids unless you have proper training. - Participants involved in activities associated with a sports club (practice, game, clinic, etc) that are bleeding are required to leave the activity until bleeding has totally stopped.
+In order to return to participation the wound must be cared for appropriately and Campus Recreation must be notified immediately (207-949-2281).